groovybits/mpegts_to_s3/recording-playback-server/README.md

 - **MinIO/S3 Server:** Ensure MinIO is available locally or via a container.
 - **Dependencies:**
   - Install libpcap for packet capture.
-  - FFmpeg (optional) for HLS segmentation.
-  - udp-to-hls and hls-to-udp binaries for recording and playback.
+  - build ../bin/udp-to-hls and ../bin/hls-to-udp binaries for recording and playback.
 - **Ports:**
   - Open ports 3000 (API server) and 9000 (MinIO/S3).
 - **Node.js:**